kalch/Docs/aspnet/conceptual-overview/aspnet.rst

 Configuration
 -------------

 ASP.NET Core uses a new configuration model for handling simple name-value pairs.
-The new configuration model is not based on ``System.Configuration`` or *web.config*.; rather, it pulls from an ordered set of configuration providers.
+The new configuration model is not based on ``System.Configuration`` or *web.config*; rather, it pulls from an ordered set of configuration providers.
 The built-in configuration providers support a variety of file formats (XML, JSON, INI) and environment variables to enable environment-based configuration.
 You can also write your own custom configuration providers.
-Environments, like "Development"" and "Production", are a first-class notion in ASP.NET Core and can also be set using environment variables:
+Environments, like "Development"" and "Production", are a first-class notion in ASP.NET Core and can also be set using environment variables.

 .. literalinclude:: /../common/samples/WebApplication1/src/WebApplication1/Startup.cs
   :language: c#